 Barney Dreyfuss, owner of the Pirates, cried foul and vowed to destroy the National Commission.
-Cubs owner Charles Murphy, disgruntled after a Commission decision, was quoted by I.E. Sanborn in The Sporting News as saying he wanted the entire commission disbanded.
+Cubs owner Charles Murphy, disgruntled after a Commission decision, was quoted by I.E. Sanborn in the Sporting News as saying he wanted the entire commission disbanded.
 His suggestion would later be partially fulfilled.
-Sanborn claimed that Murphy wanted, ". . . a non partisan, none [sic] baseball body of three or five men, among them an ex judge or two, appointed for life to adjudicate all the disputes now coming before the commission."5 It was the first nail in the coffin.
+Sanborn claimed that Murphy wanted, ". . . a non partisan, none [sic] baseball body of three or five men, among them an ex judge or two, appointed for life to adjudicate all the disputes now coming before the commission."
+4 It was the first nail in the coffin.

-In 1917, another nail was driven when Atlanta of the Southern Association sold pitcher Scott Perry's contract to the Braves.
+In 1917, the next nail was driven when Atlanta of the Southern Association sold pitcher Scott Perry's contract to the Braves.
 Perry jumped the team to play semipro ball.
 The National Commission ruled that Atlanta could resign Perry for $2,000.
 The Crackers then sold the journeyman pitcher to the A's.
 When Boston objected, the National Commission awarded Perry's contract to Philadelphia.
 Once again, the American League had won a contract dispute, leaving some to wonder if the National League could ever win a case brought before the Commission.

 Contract dispute number three came before Johnson in 1919, when the American League president awarded pitcher Jack Quinn to the Yankees instead of the Chicago White Sox.
 Johnson's action effectively ended the life-long friendship with his drinking buddy Comiskey.
 Gradually over the years, the men who had shared the same Chicago office for nearly two decades became bitter enemies.